RndMnkIII/openfpga-NES-Analogizer/README.md

 ### Lightguns

-Core supports virtual lightguns by enabling the "Use Zapper" setting.
+Core supports virtual lightguns by enabling the `Use Zapper > Emulated Zapper (Stick)` setting.
 The crosshair can be controlled with the D-Pad or left joystick, using the A button to fire.
 D-Pad aim sensitivity can be adjusted with the "D-Pad Aim Speed" setting.
+In addition, the Analogizer core version supports directly connecting the Zapper gun using a SNAC NES adapter  by enabling the `Use Zapper > SNAC Zapper` setting

 **NOTE:** Joystick support for aiming only appears to work when a controller is paired over Bluetooth and not connected to the Analogue Dock directly by USB.